 18. Voodoo Music + Arts Experience

-Kendrick Lamar, The Killers, and Foo Fighters are headlining Voodoo Music + Arts Experience this year!
-The music festival takes place over three days from October 27 to 29 in City Park and will feature plenty of colorful costumes and dance parties.
+Guns N’ Roses, Post Malone, and Beck are headlining Voodoo Music + Arts Experience this year!
+The music festival takes place over three days from October 25-27 in City Park and will feature plenty of colorful costumes and dance parties.

 19. Indulge in Locally-Made Chocolates

 Get an early start on Halloween indulgences with National Chocolate Day on October 28.
 New Orleans is home to several shops that make their own chocolate, so this is the perfect excuse to try them all.
-We recommend heading to Sucre and Bittersweet Confections.
+We recommend heading to Piety and Desire Chocolate or Bittersweet Confections.

 If you’re not beat by the end of October, there’s more.
 You know New Orleanians love to celebrate, especially when it involves dressing up.
 So naturally, Halloween is a local favorite.
 Leading up to the day, you’ll want to check out some costume shops to put together your perfect get up.
 On Halloween night, don’t miss one of the neighborhood street parties on Frenchmen Street or in front of Molly’s at the Market on Decatur Street.